 As for myself, I’ve been obsessed with true crime for years (Dateline and Investigation Discovery are my jam, not to mention all the amazing podcasts out there) and became fascinated with this case several months ago.
 I bought Michelle’s book the day it came out and bought a copy for a cop friend of mine who is as crazy as I am about this stuff.
-So how ironic or fitting or I’m not sure what, that I would meet our District Attorney, Anne Marie, a few months ago due to my community advocacy, then do a radio show with her, then co-host a party for her, then two weeks ago, have her hire me to run her social media for her re-election campaign.
+So how ironic or fitting or I’m not sure what, that I would meet our District Attorney, Anne Marie, a few months ago due to my community advocacy, then do a radio show with her, then co-host a party for her, then two weeks ago, have her hire me to work on her re-election campaign.

 I have worked with politicians in the past due to various jobs in my career, and it was my least favorite thing to do.
 I don’t like most politicians, and I absolutely hate politics.
 But when I met Anne Marie and learned about her incredible career and unwavering passion for victims, I instantly liked her and wanted to help her on some of the amazing things she was working on.
 And when she asked if I would help with her campaign, it was a no-brainer.
-Although I’ve never helped on a campaign before or consider myself a social media expert, I am an expert on story and narrative–finding someone’s story and knowing the best way to communicate it to make connections.
-You can find out more about Anne Marie on her website and social media and see some of the videos we’ve done.

 One last thing.
 When I decided to make a major change in my work a month ago, I had no idea what was next, if anything was next.
 I barely had a plan.
 Instead, I decided to follow where the breadcrumbs were taking me.
 I decided, probably the first time in my life, to have a little faith that the right people and the right work would come to me—especially if it was coming from all of my advocacy work.
 I decided it all didn’t need to be Type-A planned and figured out down to the last detail.
 If you know anything about me, then you know how hard that would be for me to do.
 And I’ve had many moments where I started to panic, but I didn’t let it take over.
 I told myself that I was being sent in this direction for a reason, for a purpose.